Guru Uchaththula Irukkaru

 Guru Uchaththula Irukkaru is a 2017 Indian Tamil-language comedy drama film directed by B. Dhandapani and starring Guru Jeeva and Aara.

 Production

 Newcomer Guru Jeeva, who studied visual communications, plays the lead role along with Aara, who starred in Paisa (2016).

 Soundtrack

 Music by Taj Noor with lyrics by Meenakshi Sundaram, Pa.
 Vijay and Snehan.
 A writer from Hindu Tamil Thisai called the song "Pothum Otha Sollu" melodious.

-Reception
+Release and reception

 The film released in November 2017.
 A critic from The Times of India wrote that the film is "as engaging as watching paint dry".
-A critic from Maalai Malar called the film "average".
+A critic from Maalai Malar called the film average.